-The CU Boulder Student Relief Fund provides emergency support to students who cannot access federal or state financial aid and are experiencing a financial hardship that prohibits them for obtaining their education at the University of Colorado Boulder.
+The CU Boulder Student Relief Fund provides temporary support to students who cannot access federal or state financial aid and are experiencing a financial hardship that prohibits them for obtaining their education at the University of Colorado Boulder.
 Students with ASSET/DACA status are encouraged to apply and will receive preference.

-Emergency funding is provided in the form of one-time per year awards.
+Student relief funding is provided in the form of one-time per year awards.
 It is not intended to provide ongoing relief for recurring expenses.
 These awards are grants and do not need to be repaid.

 The value of the award will range in response to the needs of the student but does not typically exceed $1,000.